bneron/CRAW_singularity/doc/source/quickstart.rst

     an error will occur.

-two way to determine the window:
+two ways to determine the window:

 with --window option for a window centered on the reference position.